JCP 2.10: Process Document

 Java Community Process (JCP): The formal process described in this document for developing or revising Java technology Specifications.

-Java Community Process Member (Member): A company, organization, or individual that has signed the JSPA and is abiding by its terms.
+Java Community Process Member (Member): A company, organization, or individual that has signed a Membership Agreement and is abiding by its terms.

 Java Specification (Specification): A written specification for some aspect of the Java technology.
 This includes the language, virtual machine, Platform Editions, Profiles, and application programming interfaces.

-Java Specification Participation Agreement (JSPA): A one-year renewable agreement between Oracle America and a company, organization or individual that allows the latter entities to participate in the Java Community Process.
+Java Specification Participation Agreement (JSPA): A one-year renewable agreement between Oracle America and a company, organization or individual that allows the latter entities to participate in the Java Community Process as a Full Member.

 JCP Website: The website where the public can stay informed about JCP activities, download draft and final Specifications, and follow the progress of Specifications through the JCP.

-JSR Approval Ballot: A two-week EC ballot to determine if the initial JSR submission should be approved
+JSR Approval Ballot: The EC ballot to determine if the initial JSR submission should be approved.

 JSR Reconsideration Ballot: The EC ballot to determine if a revision of an initial JSR submission should be approved.

-JSR Page: Each JSR has a dedicated public web page on the JCP Website where the JSR's history is recorded and where other relevant information about the JSR is published.
+JSR Page: The web page on the JCP Website where the JSR's history is recorded and where other relevant information about the JSR is published.

 JSR Withdrawal Ballot: An EC ballot to confirm that a completed JSR that appears to have been abandoned should be withdrawn.

-Maintenance Lead (ML): The Expert responsible for maintaining the Specification.
+Maintenance Lead (ML): The Member Representative or individual JCP Member responsible for maintaining the Specification.

-Maintenance Release: The final stage in the JSR maintenance process when the Specification, RI, and TCK have been updated and can be licensed by implementors.
+Maintenance Release: The final stage in the JSR maintenance process when the Specification, RI, and TCK have been updated and can be licensed by implementers.

-Maintenance Review: A period of at least 30 days prior to finalization of a Maintenance Release when Members and the public consider and comment on the change the Maintenance Lead proposes to include in the release, as identified in the associated Issue List.
+Maintenance Review: A 14 or 30 day period (the length to be set at the discretion of the Maintenance Lead) prior to finalization of a Maintenance Release when Members and the public consider and comment on the changes the Maintenance Lead proposes to include in the release, as identified in the associated Issue List.